Buck Rasmussen

-Buck Rasmussen (born October 1, 1978) is a former American football defensive lineman of the National Football League (NFL).
+Buck Rasmussen (born October 1, 1978) is an American former professional football defensive lineman of the National Football League (NFL).

 Rasmussen played college football at the University of Nebraska Omaha.

 On May 2, 2003, he signed with the New England Patriots as an undrafted free agent.
 On August 24, 2003, he was released by the Patriots.
 On February 6, 2004, he re-signed with the team.

 On May 30, 2005, he signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL).